10.4 C

 A search operation involving over 50 rescuers took place at La Plagne.
 Despite almost an hour of relentless searching, once the victim was found, he could not be resuscitated by the emergency services.

-On Saturday, avalanches at two different resorts resulted in three deaths.
+On Saturday, Jan.
+10, avalanches at two different resorts resulted in three deaths.
 At Val-d’Isère in the Savoie department, two skiers were buried under roughly 8.2 feet of snow and subsequently lost their lives.
-It was reported that the victims did not have avalanche transceivers – electronic equipment that can assist in locating those buried in snow.
+The victims did not have avalanche transceivers.

-Beyond these six fatalities, other avalanches occurred over the weekend.
-A snowboarder was injured at Tignes on Saturday, and two brothers encountered an avalanche at Orelle during skiing.
+Beyond these six fatalities, a snowboarder was injured at Tignes on Saturday, and two brothers encountered an avalanche at Orelle while skiing.

-These tragedies unfolded even though Météo France, the national weather service, had issued clear warnings about the elevated avalanche risk.
-A level four out of five avalanche warning was issued based on the European Avalanche Danger Scale, and advisories against off-piste skiing had been issued before the weekend.
+These tragedies unfolded despite warnings from Météo France, the national weather service, which issued a level 4 out of 5 avalanche warning based on the European Avalanche Danger Scale and advisories against off-piste skiing before the weekend.

 On Sunday morning alone, officials in the Savoie department recorded at least six avalanches in ski areas.
 Level 4 avalanche warnings were active in several areas, including Maurienne, Vanoise, Beaufortain, and Tarentaise.